HubRise/website/content/apps/woocommerce/en/push-catalog.md

 ## Technical Reference

-The following sections describe in detail how HubRise catalogs are mapped to WooCommerce **Products**.
+The following sections describe how a catalog push affects your WooCommerce store.

 ### Categories